Shoreham Tollbridge

-Shoreham Tollbridge is a bridge crossing the River Adur in West Sussex, England.
+Shoreham Tollbridge is a bridge crossing the River Adur near Shoreham-by-Sea in West Sussex, England.
 It is the last of its kind in Sussex and one of the last of its kind anywhere in the world.

 Old Shoreham Tollbridge

-The eighteenth and nineteenth centuries saw the construction of a great many structures in England.
+The 18th and 19th centuries saw the construction of a great many structures in England.
 Canals, harbour schemes, railways, roads and bridges were all built.
 What is now known as the Old Shoreham Tollbridge was built during this period over the River Adur between Shoreham and Lancing.

-Before the building of the bridge in 1781–2, the Adur presented the one major obstacle to east-west communication along the coastal plain of Southern England.
+Before the building of the bridge in 1781–82, the Adur presented the one major obstacle to east–west communication along the coastal plain of Southern England.
 The choices open to the traveller wishing to cross the Adur were to travel miles out of the way and use the bridge at Bramber, to ford the river on horseback or to use the ferry that was operating at that time on the site of what is now the bridge.
-Whilst little is known about the operation of the ferry it must have been a daunting prospect as it was later described as 'dangerous and frequently impassable' in the Act of Parliament authorising the construction of the bridge.
+Whilst little is known about the operation of the ferry it must have been a daunting prospect as it was later described as 'dangerous and frequently impassable' in the act of parliament authorising the construction of the bridge.